mozilla/fx-private-relay/docs/translations.md

 ```

 Translators can re-arrange the sentence as needed for their language.
 The Pontoon UI
-helps translators translate HTML strings.
+helps translators with HTML strings.
 Pontoon linters detect some translation issues
 such as malformed HTML and missing variables.
 The URL and attributes are not part of the
 string.
 Translators can not break them by changing them like translations.
 The values
 can change in the future without requiring re-translation.

-The Django email template may look like:
+The Django email template could be:

 ```html
 <p class="relay-footnote">